raihanvaheed/Video-Clipper-App/README.md

 # Video Clipper - Stage 1

 ## Overview

 Welcome to the Video Clipper application!
 This project is a web-based tool designed to allow users to upload and view videos through a custom video player component.
 The current stage (Stage 1) focuses on setting up the basic project structure and implementing a simple video player to play a sample video clip.

-For detailed documentation, visit our [Project Wiki](https://github.com/raihanvaheed/video-clipper-app/wiki).
+For detailed documentation, visit our [Project Wiki](https://github.com/raihanvaheed/Video-Clipper-App/wiki).

 ## Features

 - **Custom Video Player:** A simple video player component built with React and TypeScript.
+- **Upload and Play Video:** Users can upload a video from their local computer and play it in the video player.
 - **Sample Video Clip:** Includes a sample video clip "WelcomeToJurassicPark.mp4" to demonstrate the video player's functionality.
 - **Frontend-Backend Separation:** The project is structured with separate front-end and back-end directories for better scalability and maintainability.